 All kinds of stuff!
 Including but not limited to…

-Running write-ins, either assisting attending MLs or hosting an event of their own.
+Running write-ins, both assisting attending MLs and hosting an event of their own.

 - Contact the venue to make/confirm reservations, as necessary.

 - Plan to get to the location a few minutes early and scope out table space.